 There was a delay in distributing the Notice of Certification by mail to some Class Members, and those Class Members did not receive the Notice until after the November 5, 2020, deadline for opting out of the action had already passed.
 We apologize sincerely for this error.

 Class Counsel have obtained a Court order to extend the opt-out deadline.
 If you are one of the people who was affected by this error, and you wish to exclude yourself from this class proceeding, you now have until 5:00 PM PST on December 20, 2020, to do so.
-A further notice will be provided to the affected individuals as quickly as possible.
+A further notice has been mailed to the affected individuals.

 If you have any questions that are not answered by this website, please do not hesitate to contact Class Counsel: